Mobile COVID-19 Crisis Mitigation Program

 What we are doing

-Eaton Canyon Foundation, in alignment with our mission, has initiated a COVID-19 Community Crisis Mitigation Program.
+Eaton Canyon Foundation, in alignment with our mission, has initiated a Mobile COVID-19 Crisis Mitigation Program.
 We have expanded our Mobile Homeless Outreach program to include providing COVID-19 screening and testing, sanitizer, masks, gloves, wipes, toiletries, and other supplies to help quell the spread of this deadly virus, as well as personal protective equipment (PPE) for our volunteers and staff.
 We conduct temperature scans of all individuals we service.
 Those who exhibit symptoms of COVID-19 such as a fever and continuous coughing, are tested using a COVID-19 Antigen Rapid Test Device, which provides results in 10-15 minutes.
 If an individual tests positive for coronavirus, our team immediately reaches out to collaborating agencies such as the Pasadena Police Department and Union Station Foundation to transport sick individuals to the appropriate facilities to quarantine and receive necessary treatment.

 The Effects of COVID-19 on the Homeless